integr8ly/integreatly-operator/test-cases/common/general-guidelines.md

 #### Failed

-If the test fails, [report the bug](#report-a-bug), write a **comment** with the reason why it failed, and resolve this task with `Rejected`.
+If the test fails, [report the bug](#report-a-bug), write a **comment** with the reason why it failed, and resolve this task with `Can't Do`.

 #### Blocked

 All tests that can't be executed or will not be executed in this round and should be executed in the next round.
-They should be marked as `Deferred`.
+They should be marked as `Test Pending`.

-Ideally, the task should be flagged as blocked before start testing, therefore the tester should never use the `Deferred` resolution.
+Ideally, the task should be flagged as blocked before start testing, therefore the tester should never use the `Test Pending` resolution.

 #### Skipped